Garment care

 Dark colours & all hand-dyed & denim garments should be washed separately.

 Denim yarns are designed to fade over time with washing and wearing.
-Please be careful with denim items as the dyes are less fixed than other dyes and when they are new, some of the colour may transfer onto light coloured fabrics in wear.
-If you wash the garment before you wear it for the first time, this will help to reduce this.
+This happens because the dyes are less fixed than other dyes, and the dyes tend to sit on the surface of the yarn.
+When denim items are new, some of the colour may transfer onto light coloured fabrics in wear or when they are wet.
+If you wash the garment before you wear it for the first time, this will help to reduce transfer

 Please don't hesitate to get in touch (by email or telephone) if you have any questions about garment care.